 If your SEO is weak, you’re not going to do well in SERPs, will be ineligible for position-zero or the knowledge panel, and will not appear in voice search.

 It’s not enough to simply optimize your homepage and call it a day.
-You must optimize each page on your site for search, and if you’re running an e-commerce website, that can be hundreds of pages!
+You must evaluate each page on your site, and if you’re running an e-commerce website, there could be hundreds of them!

 Do all of your pages contain the appropriate metadata?
 Are your links crawlable?
 Is your robots.txt valid?
 These are the types of factors Google Lighthouse considers in its SEO audit.

 Google Lighthouse runs audits on a page-by-page basis.
-This provides you the flexibility to check specific pages you know have room for improvement or to do a total audit if it’s been a while since your last checkup.
+This provides you the flexibility to check specific pages you know have room for improvement or to do a total audit if you’re overdue for a checkup.
 How you choose to use the tool depends on your needs.

 For each page on which you run the audit, Google Lighthouse will pull together a comprehensive list of issues, plus an overview of all the ratings the page passed with flying colors.